International Application Process

 Please note: Application processes for research degrees are generally longer than those of taught programmes.
 Research studies are also subject to the availability of an appropriate supervisor.

-All students applying to The University of Waikato must meet the appropriate academic and English Language entry criteria.
-Schools of Study / Faculty / College may have additional entry requirements for some qualifications.
+All students applying to the University of Waikato must meet the appropriate academic and English language entry criteria.
+Schools of study, faculties and colleges may have additional entry requirements for some qualifications.
 All applications are considered on a case-by-case basis.
 Applicants are advised to check current requirements.

-The University has representatives in some countries around the world.
+The University has representatives/agents in many countries around the world.
+Please check the list of overseas agents here.

-- Obtain an International Application Form by requesting a copy from our International Recruitment team or an overseas representative, or download a copy or apply online at http://enrol.waikato.ac.nz
+- Download the International Application Form, request a copy from our International Recruitment team or an overseas representative, or apply online.

 - Complete all sections of the application form.